Pope Leo XIV: Written works before the papacy and theology of leadership

 Given his focus on mission, the writings of Prevost before his election were few.
 When he was global head of the Augustinians, the Rule and Constitutions of the Order of Saint Augustine was "issued by Authority of the Prior General, Robert F. Prevost" in 2002.

-Aside from four journal articles published mostly in Augustininan journals, his main work of scholarship is his doctoral dissertation, The office and authority of the local Prior in the Order of Saint Augustine, published by the Pontifical University of Saint Thomas Aquinas in 1987.
+Aside from four journal articles published mostly in Augustinian journals, his main work of scholarship is his doctoral dissertation, The Office and Authority of the Local Prior in the Order of Saint Augustine, published by the Pontifical University of Saint Thomas Aquinas in 1987.
 The work has been noted for its legal precision, Augustinian roots, postconciliar engagement and historical depth.
-Much of the commentary see this work as a window to his "vision of the church" and "theology of leadership."

-In his thesis, Prevost sees that authority is received from above, and therefore "the substance of the office of the superior is to obey; to obey the will of God and to put great effort into trying to know it, to formulate it and to specify it for his subjects."
+In his dissertation, Prevost argues that authority is received from above, and therefore "the substance of the office of the superior is to obey; to obey the will of God and to put great effort into trying to know it, to formulate it and to specify it for his subjects."
 Leadership is based on Jesus Christ's threefold offices of teaching, sanctifying and governing, who sanctifies by prayer and builds community by being centered on the Mass, having "the care of the Brothers, 'especially in spiritual matters.'"
-The prior must help make the sacraments regular and reverent, protecting "each brother's freedom of conscience while promoting 'frequent' confession."

-Based on St. Augustine's concept, Prevost sees authority as a service.
-He says that service means "listening to what the Spirit is saying in His people so that His projects can be carried out freely and willingly.
-The Prior then is called to listen, so that together they can discern and implement what the Spirit inspires."
+Based on Augustine's concept, Prevost's thesis depicts authority as a service.
+He writes that service means "listening to what the Spirit is saying in His people...the Prior then is called to listen, so that together they can discern and implement what the Spirit inspires."